steelze/mail-tracker/README.md

 ## NOTE: For Laravel < 5.3.23 you MUST use version 2.0 or earlier.

+## Upgrade from 4.x to 5.x

+In 4.x and previous, there was a `recipient` column in the sent_emails table that stored the RFC standard email format `<Name> email@example.com`.
+5.x has updated to store the name and email separately.
+The `recipient` and `sender` columns have been removed from the `sent_emails` table migration, but no migration was added to drop those columns.
+Accessors have been added to retain the model's `recipient` and `sender` attributes, so no updates should need to be made to any code that currently uses those unless you are specifically querying the `sender` or `recipient` columns.

+To retain your existing data afer upgrading, run the artisan command `mail-tracker:migrate-recipients`.
+This will convert the existing `recipient` and `sender` data into the new format.
+At this point you may drop the `recipient` and `sender` columns.

 ## Upgrade from 3.x to 4.x

 There are no breaking changes from 3.x to 4.x with the exception that 4.x is for Laravel 7+ only.